run-slicer/slicer/CONTRIBUTING.md

    This will ensure that we're on the same page and that your work won't be wasted.
 6. If you're adding new translation keys, don't manually add them to `/src/locale/index.ts`, that file is auto-generated.
    Instead, just add the keys to `/src/locale/en.json` and run `pnpm types` to update the types.
+7. If you want to translate slicer to another language, please do so at the [Crowdin project](https://crowdin.com/project/slicer).
+   We will periodically sync the translations from Crowdin to the repository.
+If a language is missing, please open an issue.

 That's it, have fun contributing!
 Make sure to check back periodically to see if there were any changes to these guidelines.